enovella/r2frida-wiki/README.md

 ```

 ## Frida scripts (`\. script.js`)
 JS code to be run in the target can be load with `\. script.js`.
-A common practice is to called this called `agent.js`.
+A common practice is always to call this script `agent.js` to remember that's the code to be run inside the target.
 ```java
 [0x00000000]> .\ agent.js
 [0x00000000]> \dc